da-nrw/DNSCore/ContentBroker/src/main/markdown/usage_ingest.de.md

-The packages are then transported via the transport protocol of choice to the [UserArea](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/processing_stages.md#userarea).
-While UserArea is the technical term for the incoming storage space, contractors only have to think of it as their web share to the system.
-The contents of their respective webshare can be seen by contractors directly when they upload their content with a tool of choice (for example FileZilla for SFTP), but also is presented by DAWeb, where the second step of manual ingest takes place.
-Here users can mark packages as ready for ingest, which DAWeb then signals to the other components of the node, which then extract the package from the share for further processing.

-##### Steps

 ![](https://raw2.github.com/da-nrw/DNSCore/master/DAWeb/doc/ingest_1.png)
-<br><sub>Start the ingest after uploading</sub>

 **Note** that users are able to monitor the package while beeing processed.
 This is an advanced feature which is only optional and primarily targeted at